Kanishk-2912/Campus-event-management/README.md

 ## Campus Event Management System
-A static website project built using HTML, CSS, and JavaScript.
+A static website project built using HTML, CSS, and JavaScript